Grimoire & Poe

 Victim #3: Rodrigo Morales

-The Book: Rodrigo was killed while home alone after playing video games all night.
+Rodrigo was killed while home alone after playing video games all night.
 Around midnight, he took a break and grabbed a drink from the kitchen.
-When he returned to the living room he noticed his chair was moved but thought nothing of it and continued playing.
+When he returned to the living room, he noticed his chair was moved, but thought nothing of it and continued playing.
 After falling asleep and waking up the next morning, he saw that all his furniture had been moved around.
 Searching the house and thinking it was a prank, Rodrigo was confronted with the killer in his kitchen.
 The killer was hooded and had his back to him.
 Uneasy and concerned, Rodrigo went to touch the hooded figure’s shoulder and was stabbed in the heart.
-As he fell to his knees, the killer proceed to stab him repeatedly in the back.
+As he fell to his knees, the killer proceeded to stab him repeatedly in the back.
 Once Rodrigo was dead, the killer put his body back into the computer chair and sawed off Rodrigo’s ears.
 Then he put the ears into Rodrigo’s headphones and placed them back onto Rodrigo’s head.
-Then the killer sat on ground, picked up the controller and continued playing Rodrigo’s game for hours as no one was expected home anytime soon.
+Then the killer sat on the ground, picked up the controller, and continued playing Rodrigo’s game for hours as no one was expected home anytime soon.

-The Film: Rodrigo’s death in the movie was completely different.
+Rodrigo’s death in the movie was completely different.
 He was killed at a classmate’s house party.
 After sending out a mass text revealing Rodrigo’s addiction to fentanyl, the killer chases him till they’re outside before tasing Rodrigo.
 Once Rodrigo is compliant, the killer forces more pills down his throat before slitting his throat.
 Then he leaves Rodrigo’s body in the fountain outside.

 Victim #4: Caleb Greenley

-The Book: While working his job at a store, Caleb was chased by the killer and repeatedly stabbed in the chest and back.
+While working his job at a store, Caleb was chased by the killer and repeatedly stabbed in the chest and back.
 Once he was dead, the killer placed him on the town’s football merch stand and laced his fingers together over his heart before severing them from Caleb’s body.
 Ollie and Makani were the ones who found him.

-The Film: In the film, Caleb was actually one of the survivors.
+In the film, Caleb was actually one of the survivors.
 He suffered a knife wound to the chest while trying to console Makani in the empty school hallway.
 The killer couldn’t finish the job due to Ollie rushing in and scaring him away.

 Victim #5: Katie Kurtzman

-The Book: This one was actually pretty heart-wrenching and the one death that affected me the most while reading… Katie was killed in her home with her twin siblings asleep upstairs.
+This one was actually pretty heart-wrenching, and the one death that affected me the most while reading… Katie was killed in her home with her twin siblings asleep upstairs.
 She purposely didn’t scream as she died so she won’t wake them.
-She noticed feminine products moved around but thought her siblings were playing a prank.
+She noticed feminine products moved around, but thought her siblings were playing a prank.
 After putting the twins to bed, she worked downstairs on her college applications.
 She heard the basement stairs creak a few times and realized someone was in the basement.
 Rushing to try to block the door with her weight, she heard pounding footsteps coming up the stairs before a body crashed against the other side of the door.
 Failing to keep the door from opening, the killer stabbed her in the abdomen.
 Once she’s dead, he used the knife to break open her rib cage and remove her heart.
 He placed it on her college brochures “because her heart was set on college.”
-During the struggle, Katie managed to call 911 and the cops find her body.
+During the struggle, Katie managed to call 91,1 and the cops found her body.

 Victim #6: Alex Crisp

-The Film: In the film, Alex was spared any injuries.
+In the film, Alex was spared any injuries.
 Hallelujah!

 Survivor #1: Makani Young